Loading lesson…

 The big idea: AI encodes what it learns from.
 Auditing for equity is not optional — it is a patient safety obligation.

-What is the core idea behind "Health Equity Bias Auditing: Examining AI Tools for Systemic Disparities"?
+What is the main idea of "Health Equity Bias Auditing: Examining AI Tools for Systemic Disparities"?

-Which best describes the scope of "Health Equity Bias Auditing: Examining AI Tools for Systemic Disparities"?
+Which action would help you apply "Health Equity Bias Auditing: Examining AI Tools for Systemic Disparities" responsibly?